 Currently the bowl can be seen in the Asian Art Department’s exhibition Blue & White: A Ceramic Journey, on view in the William Sharpless Jackson Jr. Gallery on Level 5 of the North Building.
 The exhibition features over 60 examples of the blue and white ceramic style from around the globe, illustrating how far its manufacture spread in the centuries following its invention through exchange in Asia.
 Blue & White closes October 14.

 Additionally, in celebration of Bj Averitt’s 90th birthday this year, the Asian Art Department’s Curator’s Circle welcomes Dr. Eleanor Sims to speak at the Denver Art Museum.
-Dr. Sims is a well-respected scholar in Islamic Art and long-time friend of Bj Averitt.
+Dr. Sims is a well-respected scholar in Islamic art and long-time friend of Bj Averitt.
 She earned an MA and PhD at the Institute of Fine Arts, New York and worked in the Metropolitan Museum of Art’s Islamic Art Department.
 Since 1980 she has served as vice-president of the East-West Foundation and editor of Islamic Art and has published nearly 70 articles, books, and reviews.
-Her July 19 lecture, Collecting Islamic Art for the Denver Art Museum: Gift of Bj Avertitt, will highlight Bj’s contributions and remarkable legacy at the DAM.
+Her July 19, 2012 lecture, Collecting Islamic Art for the Denver Art Museum: Gift of Bj Avertitt, highlighted Bj’s contributions and remarkable legacy at the DAM.